VHP4Safety/vhp4safety-docs/introduction/case_studies_and_regulatory_questions.md

 - b.
 Can we identify groups at extra risk of developing Parkinson's Disease after exposure to compound Y?

 3. Thyroid Mediated Developmental Neurotoxicity: Age and sex scenario to study health effects discriminated by age and sex on thyroid mediated neurodevelopment.
 - a.
-What information about a compound do we need to advise women in their early pregnancy to decide whether the compound can be used?
+What information about a compound (e.g., silychristin) do we need to advise women in their early pregnancy to decide whether the compound can be used?
 - b.
-Does compound Z influence the thyroid-mediated brain development in the fetus resulting in cognitive impairment in children?
+Does compound Z (e.g., silychristin) influence the thyroid-mediated brain development in the fetus resulting in cognitive impairment in children?